 Although all chemicals may be effective, some are more suitable for certain types of homes and surrounds.
 An application of the wrong chemical may be giving you false security and leave your home vulnerable to termite invasion.
 The Termite Man will conduct a thorough analysis and give you an expert recommendation on which chemical barrier will be most effective.

-For more information visit our Termite Insurance page.
+For more information visit our Termite Warranties page.